mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 The risen errors are: NonEmptyList(JobNotFound(jobId=JobId(value=42)), JobNotFound(jobId=JobId(value=-1)))
 ```

 Suppose we directly use the `RaiseAccumulate<E>` context in the signature of the `getSalaryGapWithMax` function.
-In that case, we can even use the extension function defined on the `Iterable<A>` type to execute the transformation:
+In that case, we can even use the extension function defined on the `Iterable<A>` type to execute the transformation on each element of the list:

 ```kotlin
 // Arrow Kt library